Our Verdict

 Our Analysis and Test Results

 With headquarters in Canada, Clek is a North American company.
-They work to think outside the box to produce unique, stylish designs that are safer for children.
-Clek only offers safety car seats at this time.
+They think outside the box to produce unique, stylish designs.

 Crash Testing

-The HIC and chest clip sensor data are lower than most seats (lower is better), proving it is a standout in this metric.
-The Liing sensor results are some of the lowest HIC results and the lowest chest-clip sensor results.
+The HIC and chest clip sensor data are lower than most seats (lower is better).
+The Liing sensor results are among the lowest for both HIC and the chest-clip sensors.
 This means fewer G forces were recorded on the crash test dummy.
 Every one of the safety seats in this infant car seat review should be considered safe because they pass the federal test guidelines.
-We ran our crash tests a little “hotter” than the federal standard and used a sled that mimics the modern car more closely.
+We ran our crash tests a little “hotter” and used a sled that mimics the modern car more closely.
 We were looking for seats that perform better than average, and there, for eight, offer a better margin of protection than other seats.
-If the budget allows, we believe the Liing does this, making it the shoo-in car seat for those who prize crash test results above all else.
+If the budget allows, we believe the Liing does this, making it the shoo-in car seat for the shortlist of those who prize better crash test results.

 Ease of Installation LATCH

-No matter what installation method you choose for the Liing, it will be easy, but the LATCH method is by far the easiest with the Liing than other methods.
+No matter your chosen installation method, it will be easy, but the LATCH method is the easiest.
 Given the rigid LATCH connectors and lack of tightening needs, it is easy to see why parents are drawn to this straightforward option.

 Recline Adjustment